 You should consider carefully the consequences of any decision made by you to withhold “Directory Information.”
 If such a request is made, the College will not release your name in any press releases, including Dean’s Honor Roll notification to hometown newspapers.
 Student activities, campus organizations, and friends will not be able to obtain directory information on you.
 In addition, without your specific written approval, College officials will not be able to confirm your enrollment or graduation for reasons like insurance, nor include your name in the Graduation Commencement program.

-Once filed, this request becomes a permanent part of your record until you instruct Columbia College Hollywood, in writing, to have the request removed.
+Once filed, this request becomes a permanent part of your record until you instruct California College of ASU, in writing, to have the request removed.

 Do my parents or other family members have access to my education records?

 A parent or guardian does not have access to your education records without your written consent on a FERPA Release Form, unless your parent or guardian presents a certified copy of the most recent federal income tax form that reports you as a dependent.

 A spouse or other person would also have to have your written consent to access your education records.
 The FERPA Release Form is also available in the Office of the Registrar.

 For more information